Encrypting Sensitive Information Is An Example Of

 Encryption in Action: Securing Data Transfers

 Looking ahead, the advent of quantum computing poses a formidable challenge to current asymmetric algorithms, spurring the development of post-quantum cryptography (PQC).
-Practically speaking, standardization efforts by bodies like NIST aim to future-proof systems before quantum threats materialize, underscoring encryption’s need for proactive evolution.
+Standardization efforts by bodies like NIST aim to future-proof systems before quantum threats materialize, underscoring encryption’s need for proactive evolution.
 Simultaneously, advancements in secure multi-party computation and zero-knowledge proofs are expanding the boundaries of what encryption can achieve, enabling trustless collaboration without sacrificing confidentiality.

 Just Posted